-With a population of more than 1.8 million, metropolitan Charlotte offers all of the advantages and amenities of a major urban area.
+With a population of more than 2.4 million, metropolitan Charlotte offers all of the advantages and amenities of a major urban area.

 Charlotte is strategically located in the U.S. and is only a two-hour plane ride from 60 percent of the U.S. population.
 The highest mountains in eastern North America are a short 2-hour drive away, while some of the best Atlantic coast beaches can be reached by car in only three to 3.5 hours.
-Download our strategic location fact sheet.

 Charlotte’s economy is also highly diversified.
 No single industry sector, including financial services, has a dominant share of the employment market.
 All major industry groupings are represented.
 While Charlotte is not immune from swings in the economy, this diverse mix provides greater stability than what is found in many other urban markets.
-Download our balanced economy fact sheet.

 Charlotte neighborhoods and residences have distinct personalities and offer diverse housing options.
 At any given time, more than 20,000 homes are available to choose from.
-Download our homes fact sheet.

-Outdoor recreation opportunities abound in Charlotte: canoeing and kayaking at the U.S. National Whitewater Center; boating and fishing on Lakes Norman, Mountain Island and Wylie; golfing on courses that are accessible from all residential and business areas; skiing in the Appalachian mountains; and camping, horseback riding, hiking and more.
+Outdoor recreation opportunities abound in Charlotte: canoeing and kayaking at the U.S. National Whitewater Center; boating and fishing on lakes Norman, Mountain Island and Wylie; golfing on courses that are accessible from all residential and business areas; skiing in the Appalachian mountains; and camping, horseback riding, hiking and more.